ptr727/PlexCleaner/README.md

   - Switched from .NET 6 to .NET 7.
   - Switched docker base image from `ubuntu:latest` to `mcr.microsoft.com/dotnet/sdk:7.0-jammy` alleviating the need to manually install .NET.
   - Modified the settings schema to allow custom FFmpeg and HandBrake CLI command parameters.
-    - Removed the old `ConvertOptions:EnableH265Encoder`, `ConvertOptions:VideoEncodeQuality` and `ConvertOptions:AudioEncodeCodec` options.
+    - Removed the `ConvertOptions:EnableH265Encoder`, `ConvertOptions:VideoEncodeQuality` and `ConvertOptions:AudioEncodeCodec` options.
-    - Added `ConvertOptions:FfMpegOptions` and `ConvertOptions:HandBrakeOptions`, see the Configuration section for usage details.
+    - Replaced with `ConvertOptions:FfMpegOptions` and `ConvertOptions:HandBrakeOptions` options.
-    - Custom CLI options allows for e.g. AV1 video codec use, Intel QuickSync or NVidia NVENC hardware encoding, custom encoding parameters, etc. See the [Custom FFmpeg and HandBrake CLI Parameters](foo) section for usage details.
+    - Custom CLI options allows for e.g. AV1 video codec, Intel QuickSync encoding, NVidia NVENC encoding, and custom encoding parameters.
+    - See the [Custom FFmpeg and HandBrake CLI Parameters](#custom-ffmpeg-and-handbrake-cli-parameters) section for usage details.
-    - Schema will automatically be upgraded with compatible settings to v3 on first run.
+    - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
   - Added `createschema` command to create the settings JSON schema file, no longer need to use `Sandbox` project to create the schema file.
   - [Breaking Change] Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
     - `createschema` does not require `--settingsfile` but `--settingsfile` was marked as required and set as a global option.